felixleopoldo/benchpress/docs/source/json_overview.rst

 resources
 ************

-.. the available modules for generating or defining graphs, parameterisation, data, and algorithms for structure learning.
 The ``resources`` section contains the subsections ``graph`` (Line 47), ``parameters`` (Line 61), ``data`` (Line 37), and ``structure_learning_algorithms`` (Line 70), which should contain the modules used in a study.
 Each module in turn has a list of JSON objects, where each of the objects defines a specific parameter setting.
 The objects are identified by unique IDs (see Lines 41, 50, 64, 73, and 87).

-..
-To use other modules than found in this study, you need to add them to the proper subsection of ``resources``.

 benchmark_setup
 **********************